Loboc River Cruise

 Loay Church

 Afterwards, we visited Loay Church.
-Like most Spanish era churches, this one had the shape of a cross.
+Like most Spanish-era churches, this one had the shape of a cross.
 The bell tower was constructed as a separate building.
-It is one of the newer churches in our itinerary for that day, as it was constructed sometime in the 20th century, just before the Spanish colonizers left the country for good.
+It is one of the newer churches in our itinerary for that day, as it was built sometime in the 20th century, just before the Spanish colonizers left the country for good.

 Chef Onboard